Do you want to help your child build a “can-do” attitude? Help them build a growth mindset!

 • Praise effort more than “accomplishments.”
 With a growth mindset, we see effort, perseverance, and personal progress as a win.
 For example, learning to read a sight word for the first time, regardless of their grade in class.

 • Build a bank of your child’s wins, so they don’t get lost in the shuffle or overshadowed by the struggle.
-Write each one down on a slip of paper and keep in a jar.
-Pull from the jar on a tough day and on New Year Eve.
+Write each one down on a slip of paper and keep them in a jar.
+Pull from the jar on a tough day and on New Year’s Eve.

-• Keep track of wins with stickers or pom poms – when they get to a certain amount, go out for cocoa or another small reward.
+• Keep track of wins with stickers or pom poms – when they get to a certain amount, go out for cocoa, bowling, or another small reward.

 • Have a failure party.
 Celebrate when your child has turned lemons into lemonade!